jules-girod-EPITA/three_vite/README.md

 HTTPS is required to use some features such as the WebXR API

-- In order to use https, copy your certificates to the `.cert` folder, and change the `serve` command to:
+- In order to use `https`, copy your certificates to the `.cert` folder, and change the `serve` command to:

 `"serve": "http-server dist -S -C .cert/cert.pem -K .cert/key.pem`

-Alternatively, for simple personal projects, use tunnelling solutions such as `ngrok`
+- Alternatively, for simple personal projects, use [tunneling solutions](https://github.com/anderspitman/awesome-tunneling) such as `ngrok`